 - Overseeing hiring, firing, and development of nursing staff

-- Developing short and long-term goals for nursing department
+- Developing short and long-term goals for the nursing department

 - Establishing new policies and updating existing policies to improve the standard of care for patients

 Directors of Nursing generally work alongside other healthcare administrators, either from a central corporate location or an individual facility.
-Typically, Nursing Directors work during the first shift but may be needed to work off shifts including evenings, nights, and weekends depending on the work setting.
+Typically, Nursing Directors work during normal business hours such as 9-5 pm but may be needed to work off shifts including evenings, nights and weekends.
 They can work in a variety of settings including:

 - Long-term care facilities

 - Insurance companies